ChristianMurphy/apereo.foundation/membership/README.md

 members drawn from higher education on four continents.
 Its mission?
 To help educational organizations deliver their mission by developing and sustaining open source software.
-Open source software provides educational institutions with choices in a marketplace otherwise dominated by commercial proprietary vendors.
+Open source software provides educational institutions with choices in a marketplace otherwise dominated by proprietary vendors.
 It plays a major role in keeping the market honest and fostering innovation.